 So many spices have strong medicinal uses as well as imparting flavours to dishes.
 Asafoetida is one of these.
 Remember to store asafoetida well as it is very pungent – best to store it away from other ingredients.

 The use of the powdered form and the pure resin differs.
-The resin has a very strong aroma and must be used with care.
-It is also necessary to fry the resin in hot oil briefly to better disperse it in the food (it dissolves in the oil better than in water) and the heat changes the taste to something more pleasant.
+Because of the very strong aroma it must be used with care.
+It is best to fry the resin in hot oil briefly to better disperse it in the food (it dissolves in the oil better than in water) and the heat changes the taste to something more pleasant.
 A pea-sized amount is considered a large amount sufficient to flavour a very large pot of food.The resin also seems to last a very long time without degrading in flavour or aroma.

-Powdered asafoetida is less intense and may be added without frying although the aroma develops less deeply.
+Powdered asafoetida is less intense and may be added after sauteing or simmering with the dish.
 The powdered form loses its aroma after some years.

 Asafoetida is grown in India (Kashmir), Afghanistan and Iran.
 Various species grow wild from the Eastern Mediterranean to Central Asia.